Is social media currently an integral part of your marketing strategy?

 Once a reader clicks on any of the buttons, they will automatically share the post with their social followers either on Facebook, Twitter, Google+, or even schedule it on the Buffer app.

 It’s that simple.

-Integrating any of these plugins on your site makes it insanely easy for your readers to share your content with their followers.
+Integrating any of these social media sharing plugins makes it insanely easy for your readers to share your content with their followers.

 However, if you’re not using a social sharing plugin yet, you’re typically asking them to first copy your link, create some assisted content, open up their preferred social media channel, and then share it.